lexibank/tlopo/out/vol3/chapter3.md

 Ross's reconstructions of plant names in chapters 5-13 suggest that the subtaxa of these life-form categories tended to be terminal taxa.
 However, as folk generics tend to be more stable than specifics (Pawley this volume), it is not surprising that Ross is unable to reconstruct many terms for specifics.
 Rather, it is likely that POc behaved like contemporary languages in similar environmental and cultural contexts and had named folk taxa within many of the folk generics that Ross reconstructs.

 In chapters 5-13 of this volume Ross reconstructs POc names for over 80 plants which were most probably considered subtaxa of the _&ast;kayu_ 'tree, shrub' category.
-The majority of these reconstructions, like _&ast;tuRi-tuRi_ 'candlenut tree, Aleurites moluccana', _&ast;putun_ 'Barringtonia asiatica', _&ast;aRu_ 'a shore tree, Casuarina equisetifolia', _&ast;paRu_ 'a small shore tree, Hibiscus tiliaceus', _&ast;qatita_ 'the putty nut, Parinarium laurinum' and _&ast;quRis_ 'Polynesian plum, Spondias dulcis', denote a single 'scientific' species.
-A few reconstructions, such as _&ast;kalaqabusi_ 'a shrub, Acalypha species' and _&ast;kapika_ 'Malay apple and rose apple, Eugenia species' denote two or more 'scientific' species, but still appear to have formed the lowest level within the classification.
+The majority of these reconstructions, like _&ast;tuRi-tuRi_ 'candlenut tree, _Aleurites moluccana_', _&ast;putun_ '_Barringtonia asiatica_', _&ast;aRu_ 'a shore tree, _Casuarina equisetifolia_', _&ast;paRu_ 'a small shore tree, _Hibiscus tiliaceus_', _&ast;qatita_ 'the putty nut, _Parinari_um laurinum' and _&ast;quRis_ 'Polynesian plum, _Spondias dulcis_', denote a single 'scientific' species.
+A few reconstructions, such as _&ast;kalaqabusi_ 'a shrub, _Acalypha_ species' and _&ast;kapika_ 'Malay apple and rose apple, Eugenia species' denote two or more 'scientific' species, but still appear to have formed the lowest level within the classification.
 It is only with a few types of _&ast;kayu_ 'tree, shrub' that Ross found evidence to reconstruct a folk generic that denoted several different species and terms for folk species within the generic category.
-For example, the POc term _&ast;[ka]ŋaRi_ was polysemous, denoting both Canarium species in general and Canarium indicum in particular.
-A second POc term _&ast;qalip_ 'canarium almond, Canarium species' may have denoted a separate species (ch.ll, [§2.1](../contributions/3-3#s-2-1)).
-There are also a few types of _&ast;kayu_ 'tree, shrub' for which Ross can reconstruct more than one POc term, such as _&ast;ñoñum_ and _&ast;kurat_ both denoting the Indian Mulberry tree (Morinda citrifolia), which may reflect cases where POc speakers distinguished by name different varieties of a single 'scientific' species, but often the difference between these terms in POc is not entirely clear.
+For example, the POc term _&ast;[ka]ŋaRi_ was polysemous, denoting both _Canarium_ species in general and _Canarium indicum_ in particular.
+A second POc term _&ast;qalip_ 'canarium almond, _Canarium_ species' may have denoted a separate species (ch.ll, [§2.1](../contributions/3-3#s-2-1)).
+There are also a few types of _&ast;kayu_ 'tree, shrub' for which Ross can reconstruct more than one POc term, such as _&ast;ñoñum_ and _&ast;kurat_ both denoting the Indian Mulberry tree (_Morinda citrifolia_), which may reflect cases where POc speakers distinguished by name different varieties of a single 'scientific' species, but often the difference between these terms in POc is not entirely clear.

 As expected from the comparative evidence, POc speakers appear to have had more levels within the classification of food plants than with non-food plants.
 Thus, although it appears that for most plants folk generics denoting a particular 'scientific' species formed the lowest level of classification, for some food plants POc speakers appear to have used folk generics to refer to a cluster of similar species and other more specific terms to denote single species.
-This was seen above with _&ast;[ka]ŋaRi_ 'canarium almond, Canarium indicum; Canarium species in general', and can be seen in Figure 3.7 with regards to types of yams.
-Alongside the terms for specific species of yams, POc speakers also appear to have used _&ast;qupi_ 'greater yam, Dioscorea alata; yam (generic)' to denote yams in general ([ch.9, §2.1](../contributions/3-9#s-2-1)).
+This was seen above with _&ast;[ka]ŋaRi_ 'canarium almond, _Canarium indicum_; _Canarium_ species in general', and can be seen in Figure 3.7 with regards to types of yams.
+Alongside the terms for specific species of yams, POc speakers also appear to have used _&ast;qupi_ 'greater yam, _Dioscorea alata_; yam (generic)' to denote yams in general ([ch.9, §2.1](../contributions/3-9#s-2-1)).
 The fine grade distinctions made in the naming and classification of food plants in POc can perhaps best be seen in the reconstructions of different types of edible _&ast;pudi_ 'bananas' ([ch.9, §3](../contributions/3-9#s-3)), and several different growth stages for _&ast;niuR_ 'coconut (generic)' ([ch.12, §3](../contributions/3-12#s-3)).
 It is also likely that, like Wayan Fijian speakers, POc speakers had other systems of classifying plants, such as in terms of food categories.
-For example, Ross ([ch.10, §2.1](../contributions/3-10#s-2-1)) reconstructs a term _&ast;wasa_ which denoted Abelmoschus manihot, but also appears to have referred to the general category of 'edible greens'.
+For example, Ross ([ch.10, §2.1](../contributions/3-10#s-2-1)) reconstructs a term _&ast;wasa_ which denoted _Abelmoschus manihot_, but also appears to have referred to the general category of 'edible greens'.

 (plants)